Daniel-Geo/interactive-weather-and-air-quality-dashboard/README.md

 # interactive-weather-and-air-quality-dashboard
-A website that displays current weather, 5-day forecast, and air quality data for a user-inputted location.
-Includes interactive elements like toggling between Celsius/Fahrenheit, detailed daily breakdowns.
+A website that displays current weather forecast, and air quality data for a user-inputted location.
+The website also includes numerous other services.